KuanHsiaoKuo/the-rust-programming-book-khk/src/rust_video_summary/learn_rust_programming/rust_programming_for_the_object_oriented_developer.md

-# Rust Programming for the object-oriented developer
+# Rust Programming for the object-oriented/function-oriented developer

 <!--ts-->
 * [Rust Programming for the object-oriented developer](#rust-programming-for-the-object-oriented-developer)